Amauna/ScriptTools/docs/github_branch_workflow.md

 ## ✨ Alternative: Using Cursor's Visual Git Interface

-*Darling, why type when you can point and click?
-Cursor's built-in Source Control panel gives you a beautiful visual way to manage your Git workflow without ever touching the terminal.
-Drama-free branching, right at your fingertips.* 🎭✨
+*Why type when you can point and click?
+Cursor's built-in Source Control panel gives you a visual way to manage your Git workflow without ever touching the terminal.
+Branch management made simple, right at your fingertips.*

 > 💡 **When to use this:** You prefer visual interfaces, want to see your Git history as a graph, or need a quick way to stage, commit, and push without remembering commands.
 Perfect for the aesthetically-driven developer who likes to *see* their workflow.